ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 computing systems.

-For my Low Level Parallel Programming course, instead of a paper we [presented][ResultPrez] the results of a course-long project.
+For my Low Level Parallel Programming course, we [presented][ResultPrez] the results of a course-long project.
 This project was given to us as a naive, sequential implementation of a simulation.
 Over the course of the semester, I